 When termites swarm indoors, they will come out of walls or wooden construction (baseboards, door frames, posts, etc.) through small holes.
 These are called “exit holes” and were created by worker termites.
 A swarm will last about 30-40 minutes and the swarming termites will fly toward a light source, typically collecting around windows and sliding glass doors.
 If these termites can not find soil, they will die in a few hours from dehydration.
 Often homeowners come home from work to find many dead swarmers (or sometimes just their wings) on window sills, counter tops, around furniture, etc. This is the aftermath of a termite swarm.

 Tips On Handling A Termite Swarm:

-- DO NOT spray the swarmers with a can of insect spray.
+- Spray the swarmers with a can of insect spray.
 They will die naturally in the air and emptying a can of insect spray is unnecessary.

-- DO NOT try to seal the exit holes.
+- Try to seal the exit holes.
 Swarmers must escape and sealing the holes with tape or other materials will only cause them to make new holes to escape from.

-- DO try to contain them.
+- Try to contain them.
 This can be done by shutting the door to the room that they are swarming in.
 Sometimes, a clear plastic baggie can be attached over the exit hole so the swarmers fly into the bag.

-- DO vacuum them up and throw the full bag into the garbage.
+- Vacuum them up and throw the full bag into the garbage.
 The swarmers in the bag will die and they can not spread.

-- DO save a bag full of insets to show a trained inspector.
+- Save a bag full of insets to show a trained inspector.

-- DO call a reputable termite company.
+- Call a reputable termite company.
 A trained inspector will be able to make a positive identification of the type of termite and recommend the best control method to solve the problem.

 Think you’ve had a swarm in your home?
 Want to learn more about our Termite Treatment Options?
 Schedule a free inspection or call us at 1-888-2MASSEY (262-7739).